 Pretty little patchwork makes a very pretty little zip pouch.
 This is also a great project to feature a decorative zipper.
 And, we show you how to make a kicky double-tier tassel as a fun zipper pull.

 When temperatures rise, a great quick-cooling spot is your neck.
 Our easy-to-make wraps use water absorbing crystals within the pockets of a long, tie-on tube for fast cooling power.
 For adults, kids, even pets.

 Inject some bright pops of color into your tablescape with these pinwheel style coasters.
 It’s a fast and easy project and perfect for a few fave prints and solids from your scrap stash.
 Bundle up a bunch as a great gift idea.

 You’ve seen these types of headbands everywhere.
 One is accordion-pleated so you can adjust the pleats to wear it wide or narrow; the other is a turban style with a classic front knot.
 Bad hair day be gone!

 The lanyard snaps onto a pacifier on one end and clips onto baby’s clothing, stroller or swing on the other.
 There’s also a pouch to hold two more binkies (on their lanyards) so there’s always one handy.

-This project features not one, not two, but three cute zippered pouch styles to hold life’s little necessities.
-We chose three specialty Dritz Labels to customize each pouch, and offer a free set of printable Mother’s Day floral gift tags as a finishing touch.
+This project features not 1, not 2, but 3 cute zippered pouch styles to hold life’s little necessities.
+Three specialty labels further customize each pouch, and we offer a free set of Mother’s Day gift tags as a finishing touch.